How to Reset Your Schlage Keypad Lock Without Code

 If that sounds like what you’re looking for, let’s head right into it!

-How to Reset a Schlage Keypad Lock Without Code?
+Resetting Your Schlage Keypad Lock Without Code

-You don’t need any code to reset a Schlage Keypad Lock.
+First off, you don’t need any code to reset a Schlage Keypad Lock.

 Follow the steps below to reset your Schlage Keypad Lock (without code):